Keyboard and Joystick port

 Matrix data from http://velesoft.speccy.cz/samcoupe_keyboard-cz.htm

 The keyboard membrane will, like the ZX Spectrum’s, degrade over time leading to breaks or fractures on the tracks on the flyleads.
-This can often be repaired with conductive paint or with replacement membranes from 3rd parties see Keyboard Issues.
+This can often be repaired with conductive paint, with replacement membranes or mechanical keyboard upgrades - see Keyboard Issues.

 There were two forms of keyboard released: The original was beige keyed with a later version in grey with more textured finish, home key 'bumps' and a bolder font.